Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 df_ukr = df_ukr[[x in ['CNN', 'FOXNEWS', 'MSNBC'] for x in df_ukr.Series]]
 ```

 These three news channels provide a range of ideological perspectives, useful for the purposes of this lesson.
-CNN is generally presumed to represent an ideological middle ground, Fox News is presumed to represent the ideological conservative, and MSNBC is presumed to represent the ideological liberal perspective.
+CNN is generally presumed to represent an ideological middle ground, while Fox News is presumed to represent the ideological [conservative](https://en.wikipedia.org/wiki/Conservatism_in_the_United_States), and MSNBC is presumed to represent the ideological [liberal](https://en.wikipedia.org/wiki/Modern_liberalism_in_the_United_States) perspective.

-### Initiate a Dashboard Instance
+### Initiating a Dashboard Instance

 The following code will initiate a dashboard instance: